 Ability to Keep Residents Mobile

-This indicates the percentage of patients that retained mobility levels over time.
-Preserving mobility can be a good sign for residents' well-being.
+This tells you the percent of patients who remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations